abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *excursusque brevis temptant, et saepe lapillos,*
 | *ut cumbae instabiles fluctu iactante saburram,* 195
 | *tollunt, his sese per inania nubila librant.*

+      Nor however do they recede far from their stalls because of impending rain, or do they trust in the sky with the East winds approaching, but, under the safe walls of their city, they fetch water near water and they test brief excursions, and often they, as unstable skiffs carrying sand in a hurling sea, raise tiny stones, with these they balance themselves through the empty clouds.

 | *illum adeo placuisse apibus mirabere morem,*
 | *quod neque concubitu indulgent, nec corpora segnes*
 | *in Venerem solvunt aut fetus nixibus edunt;*
 | *verum ipsae e foliis natos, e suavibus herbis* 200
 | *ore legunt, ipsae regem parvosque Quirites*
 | *sufficiunt, aulasque et cerea regna refigunt.*

+      You will marvel that that custom has especially pleased the bees, because they neither indulge in wedlock , nor do they loosen their slow bodies in love or do they bring forth their offspring with birth-pains; however they themselves gather their children in their mouth out of agreeable herbs and leaves, they themselves supply a king and little citizens, and they mould their halls and waxen kingdoms.

 - TODO